Colley-K/rock_climbing_recommendation_system/README.md

 ## 7. Coldstart Threshold

 **Coldstart Threshold**: There is a problem when only using collaborative based filtering: *what to recommend to new users with no, or very little prior data?* Remember, we already set our cold start threshold for the routes by choosing the dataset that filtered out any route occuring less than 6 times.
-Now, let investigate of where to put the threshold for users.
+Now, let investigate where to put the threshold for users.

 ![](./6_README_files/20user_thresh.png)

 * Increasing the user threshold to 5 would increase the RMSE by .005 & would loose approximately 40% of the data.
 * Increasing the user threshold to 13 would increase the RMSE by .0075 & would loose approximately 60% of the data
 * If there were a larger increase in the RMSE (>= .01) I would trade my users data for this improvement.
 However, these improvements are too minuscule to give up 40%-60% of my data to train on.
-Instead, I will keep some of these outliers to help the model train, and will focus on fine tuning my parameters using gridsearch to improve the RMSE
+Instead, I vote to keep some of these outliers to help the model train, and will focus on fine tuning my parameters using gridsearch to improve the RMSE

-*It is my hypothesis that the initial filtering of the routes is what affected the RMSE*
+*It is my hypothesis that the initial filtering of the routes is what affected the RMSE of the users*

 ## 7. Predictions